 79. Practice mindfulness

-Children of all ages benefit from mindfulness which can be practiced through various apps or activities, including yoga and meditation.
+Children of all ages benefit from mindfulness.
+It can be practiced through various apps or mindfulness activities and games for kids, including yoga and meditation.
 It’s beneficial as it helps improve attention.
 It also helps them become more patient and better listeners.

 80. Teach them chess